mwlik/mwlik.github.io/_posts/2025-08-11-reading-youre-files-is-two-flags-away.md

 # Weird enough?

-Like it wasn’t weird enough, the exploit doesn’t work in puppeteer unless you open a new tab, huh?!, yes look take a look.
+Like it wasn’t weird enough, the exploit doesn’t work in puppeteer unless you open a new tab, huh?!, yes take a look:

 <center>
 <video height="400" controls style="max-width: 90vw;">